 1- Waterfront (I'll give an estimate of near 300 m for this):

-pscale dining.
+Upscale dining.
 You can find Western / Indian (Kohinoo) / Japanese / Italian (Tuscany) food here.
 A word of caution, some serve and use alcohol in their cooking.

-2- Filipino Market (I'll give an estimate of near 400 m for this)
+2- Filipino Market (I'll give an estimate of near 400 m for this):

 Night time is the best.
 Hawker style, local fares.
 Ikan bakar, murtabak Jawa, bakso, nasi campur, the usual fried noodle / rice, chicken wings…